What Is A Hong Kong Clean-Finishing Technique

 Aesthetically, the separate fabric used to enclose seam raw edges should either be the same thickness, or preferably thinner than that of the garment.
 Traditionally, the bias fabric strip matches the color of the fabric, but this does not mean you can’t use a contrast color/print as long as it is the appropriate width and thickness for the garment at hand.

-How To Sew A Hong Kong Seam Finish
+How To Apply A Hong Kong Finish To A Straight Seam

 In the example below, the seam allowance is ½” wide.